 Head to the clubhouse and ask for the age group you are looking for where you will directed to the right pitch

-Throughout the season, there are opportunities to compete against other local teams of girls and boys.
-Your coach will advise you when and where these are but are always good fun.What to wear
+Throughout the season there are opportunities to compete against other local teams of girls and boys, subject to the latest Covid-19 guidance.
+Your coach will advise you when and where these are planned.What to wear

 Trainers are fine in the drier months, then a studded boot is recommended during muddier times.
 Warm clothes are a must and full kit shop is on offer at Reeds each Sunday should you wish to purchase any club branded items.